1. Blog

 Park Güell

-Park Guell is a municipal park in the Poble-Sec district, the site was once an orchard “La Vall d'Hebrón”, which belonged to the Terné family estate and later became known as L'Ametlla de Mar, until it was purchased by Eusebi Güell in 1894.
+O Park Guell It is a municipal park in the Poble-Sec district, the site was once an orchard “La Vall d'Hebrón”, which belonged to the Terné family estate and later became known as L'Ametlla de Mar, until it was purchased by Eusebi Güell in 1894.

 Sagrada Familia